-This post was originally published on January 9, 2021 and has been updated on April 24, 2022.
+This post was originally published on January 9, 2021 and has been updated on February 23, 2024.

-- Simple Ingredients: the stir fry sauce is made with pantry friendly essentials or easy to find ingredients
+- Simple Ingredients: The stir fry sauce is made with pantry friendly essentials or easy to find ingredients.

-- Customizable: toss in your fav veggies
+- Customizable: Toss in your favorite veggies or toppings!

 The Ingredients